svn2github/ixo-usb-jtag/usb_jtag/trunk/device/fx2/readme.txt

 Other assignments are possible; you'll have to adapt the code in usbjtag.c and shift.a51.

+NB, the "Xilinx Platform Cable USB" is based on a FX2 chip.
+In theory, it is possible to write code for that adapter to make it compatible with my adapter drivers on the fly (and reversible).
+In practice however, it's complicated because Xilinx attaches an additional CPLD to the FX2 for high-speed serial/parallel conversion and you would have to find out how to communicate with that CPLD first.
+Not impossible, but I'm not finished with it yet...

 Changes since initial release on 2006-04-23:
   - added this readme.txt
   - reorganized my project folder: diff is now created from Subversion repository